-Life in the dorm is, for most students, one of the highlights of their AFLBS experience.
-It gives them a chance to be a part of a community, part of a family.
+Life in the dorm is a highlight of the AFLBS experience.
+It gives students a chance to be a part of a community and a campus family.

 There’s not much that is typical about a dorm of fifty-some young, Christian women or fifty-some Christian young men.
 But it’s life—life together.